pamo/pamo.github.io/pages/2014-09-26-stl-faves/index.md

 Thankfully, Strange Loop has already uploaded all of the talks for future reference on YouTube.

 ### [The Mess We're In](https://www.youtube.com/watch?v=lKXe3HUG2l4) _by Joe Armstrong_
-was my favorite keynote for the fact that he touched upon being a mindful developer for those coming after me as well as for my future self.
+This was my favorite keynote for the fact that he touched upon being a mindful developer for those coming after me as well as for my future self.
 The code we write today should have great "usability" for those that come along later on to make changes.
 It should be easy.